-- 2.1 The Company had taken a parcel of land in FY 1972-73 from Maharashtra Industrial Development Corporation for a period of 99 years with an option to extend for another 99 years on expiry of the lease.
-It has been considered that such a lease of land transfers substantially all the risks and rewards incidental to ownership of land. - 2.2 These assets are used for Research and Development. - $2.3\,$ Title deeds of all the immovable properties are in the name of the Company. - 2.4 The Company follows the cost model for the subsequent measurement of property, plant and equipment, consequently the Company has not revalued the property, plant and equipment during the year. - 2.5 All items of property, plant and equipment are hypothecated to bank for availing working capital facilities. - 2.6 Refer note 17 for information on property, plant and equipment hypothecated | mortgaged as security by the Company. - 2.7 For ROU land there is no lease liability as the full lease payments are paid before or at the inception of lease.
+- 2.1 The Company had taken a parcel of land from Maharashtra Industrial Development Corporation for a period of 99 years with an option to extend for another 99 years on expiry of the lease.
+It has been considered that such a lease of land transfers substantially all the risks and rewards incidental to ownership of land.

+- 2.2 These assets are used for Research and Development.
+2.3 Title deeds of all the immovable properties are in the name of the Company. - 2.4 The Company follows the cost model for the subsequent measurement of property, plant and equipment, consequently the Company has not revalued the property, plant and equipment are hypothecated to bank for availing working capital facilities.
+2.6 Refer note 18 for information on property, plant and equipment hypothecated | mortgaged as security by the Company.
+2.7 For ROU land there is no lease liability as the full lease payments are paid before or at the inception of lease.
+2.8 Assets belong to Factory Unit 2 Warana i.e. Free-hold Land, Building, Electrical Installation and Furniture's are held for sale